TEG’s Publisher Andy Davison offers his insights in the frenetic world of driving in this country.

 Some expats are appalled to see people holding their baby in the front seat, or young kids standing on the front seat.

-Please remember if you hit another car or force it to break quickly, you may end up causing a lot more injury than if you had the same accident in a western country where child seats are the law and are rigorously enforced.
+Please remember if you hit another car or force it to brake quickly, you may end up causing a lot more injury than if you had the same accident in a Western country where child seats are the law and are rigorously enforced.